 There’s a wide range of email scams.
 Some of them are generic emails sent to massive groups of people, and others are specifically tailored to a narrow target using social engineering tactics.
 Let's explore some of the common email scams.

 Email phishing is a broad term for emails designed to trick the recipient into handing over sensitive information or installing malicious software.
 It will usually contain a legitimate-looking email that mimics a trusted source.

 Unlike mass phishing emails, spear phishing targets specific recipients instead of a group.
 The criminal will research and create a highly personalized phishing campaign to trick a person into a scam.
 These are highly effective when executed properly.

 Whaling and CEO Fraud

 In this cyberattack, criminals target or impersonate a high-ranking official.
 Then they send scam emails to other employees within the same company.
-Employees may miss the signs of fraudulent activity since the email looks like it came from their boss.
+CEO fraud is effective in tricking employees since the email looks like it came from their boss.

 URL phishing attempts will use similar-looking domain links to fool a victim into thinking they are using the real website.
 The fake websites are designed to look legitimate and then attempt to steal login credentials or install malware.